 People I never knew.

-Autumn Fun by Wendy Presseisen (used with permission of artist.)
+Autumn Fun by Wendy Presseisen (used with permission of the artist.)

 Wendy’s whimsical paintings of cats, animals, landscapes and portraits are delightful.
 You can view, purchase and learn more about her work at her Etsy shop, Pop Art Cafe, or at her website, Wendy Presseisen.